If an illiterate is told that electricity is a good thing, but is never taught that it can electrocute him, he’s in a worse off state.

 How then are we to understand the 1000 years?

-St. Augustine gives us a beautiful explanation for this part of the book of Revelation in chapters 7 through 9 of the 20th book of “The City of God“.
-The book gives a full explanation but I’ll summarize it here.
-In it, St. Augustine says:
+St. Augustine gives us a beautiful explanation for this part of the book of Revelation in chapters 7 through 9 of the 20th book of “The City of God”.
+The book gives a full explanation but I’ll summarise it here to give you a general idea using one line from the book.
+St. Augustine says:

 No one can break into a strong man’s house and take away his belongings unless he first ties up the strong man; then he can plunder his house.